trexjacket/trexjacket/docs_src/tutorials/salesforce/index.rst

 .. code-block:: python

-    from tableau_extension import api
+    from trexjacket import api
     dashboard = api.get_dashboard()

-First thing we will do is import the tableau_extension library we setup all the way back in the dependency section.
+First thing we will do is import the trexjacket library we setup all the way back in the dependency section.
 Then we are going to setup the dashboard object.

 Create a dictionary to house the Opportunity attributes we want to change.
 We'll also call a function we haven't created yet ``self.reset()`` to clear the dictionary on screen load and refresh.